fkie-cad/amides/README.md

 > cd amides/plots
 >```

-This repository contains the source code and initial training and validation data which enables to train and validate models for AMIDES.
+This repository contains the source code, and initial training and validation data which enables to train and validate models for AMIDES.
 The `amides` Python package contains additional modules and scripts that help to evaluate the model's classification performance and create meaningful visualizations that help users to assess the evaluation results.

 For operational use, AMIDES is integrated into [Logprep](https://logprep.readthedocs.io/en/latest/user_manual/configuration/processor.html#amides), a pipeline-based log message preprocessor also written in Python.
 The `amides` package also contains additional scripts that help to prepare models for the operational use with Logprep.
 For more information on how to prepare AMIDES models for Logprep, please read [here](#preparing-models-for-logprep).

 ## Overview

 Core of the Adaptive Misuse Detection System (AMIDES) are the misuse classification and rule attribution components.
 Both components deploy machine learning models.
 While the misuse classification component deploys a single binary classifier, the rule attribution component makes use of multiple binary classifiers that work as a multi-classifier.

 During training, AMIDES' machine learning models for both the misuse classification and rule attribution components are trained using a set of SIEM detection rules and historical benign events taken from an organization's corporate network.